ECONOMIC ACTIVITY SURVEY - RETAIL AND WHOLESALE

 Raw materials consist of goods that a business holds with the intention of using to produce other goods or in rendering services.
 For example, paper supplies for use in printing newspapers (good produced) or raw food to make a meal (provide a service).

 Work in progress consists of goods that still require work to reach the condition they are to be sold in, such as partially assembled machinery.
 The value of work in progress inventories should be reported net of progress payments billed.

 Finished goods consist of goods that are to be sold in their current condition, including goods for resale.

 Inventories do not include depreciable assets of the business.
 These should be reported in Capital expenditure and disposal of assets.

 How should I report capital expenditure?

 Capital expenditure and disposal of assets

 Capital expenditure refers to the amount spent by a business in the current reporting period on the acquisition of non-current assets.
 It can be considered the amount spent to purchase or upgrade productive assets like buildings or machinery to increase the business’ capacity or efficiency.
 If the business hires contractors to carry out capital work, then these contractor payments should be included in the cost of the capital works.
 It does not include additions to inventories.

-Additions: represents the expenditure on assets on an accruals basis, further to this you are required to report any Capital Work in Progress (CWIP) values against the relevant asset, as best as you possibly can.
+Additions: represents the expenditure on assets on an accruals basis, further to this you are required to report any Capital Work in Progress (CWIP) values against the relevant asset.
+If exact figures are not available, please provide careful estimates.